NCAR/aircraft_nc_utils/README.md

  * brew tap-pin cartr/qt4
  * brew install qt@4

 The tests for nc_compare require gtest.
 (On linux you can just yum install gtest-devel.)
-If you want to be able to run the tests on a MAC, install gtest by doiing the following as root:
+If you want to be able to run the tests on a MAC, install gtest by performing the following as root:
 * cd /usr/local
 * git clone https://github.com/google/googletest
 * cd googletest